code23/marketplace-laravel-sdk/README.md

 The rate at which the categories are updated can be set via the env var `CATEGORY_RETRIEVAL_RATE`, default 10 minutes.

-Tags has a separate middleware called `MPESessionTags` that functions the same way as categories.
+Tags has a separate middleware called `MPESessionTags` that functions the same way as categories, as does `MPESessionAttributes`.

 *Note* session data cannot be used in views/templates that dont use middleware, such as the 404 page.
 To overcome this, add the following to the bottom of the web.php routes file: